eltonjohnfanboy/ProLeagueVizz/README.md

 1. Clone this repository to your local machine using Git or download the ZIP file and extract it.

-2. Open the `global.R` file located in the project root directory.
+2. Open the `global.R` file inside the R folder located in the project root directory.

 3. Locate the following line in `global.R`: